-A Carnival Cruise Ship has reportedly caught fire in the Turks and Caicos Islands.
-It has been found that the fire originate in the ship’s exhaust system.
-The fire was extinguisher and the Carnival ship is now safe to go to sea.
+A Carnival Cruise Ship Catches Fire has reportedly caught fire in the Turks and Caicos Islands.
+It was found that the fire originated in the ship’s exhaust system.
+The fire has been extinguished and the Carnival ship is now safe to go to sea.

-A funnel on a carnival cruise ship caught fire in the Turks Caicos Islands
+A funnel on a carnival cruise ship caught fire in the Turks and Caicos Islands

-The fire has containe, and passengers onboard Carnival Freedom were allowed to go ashore.
+After the fire was contained, passengers onboard Carnival Freedom were allowed to go ashore.
 Local authorities said they cleared the ship’s guests to do so, and all of the passengers were safe.
 Those aboard were able to board another ship, Carnival Conquest.

 Photos of the fire spread quickly on social media.
 Images showed a massive plume of black smoke descending from the funnel system.
 Guests on other ships reported seeing flames and billowing smoke from the funnel.
 Some even donned life jackets.